yenniejun/yenniejun.github.io/src/content/books/20191003 everything-i-never.md

 tags: ["Fiction"]
 link: "https://www.goodreads.com/book/show/18693763-everything-i-never-told-you"
 rating: 3.8
+description: "Very lovely book.
+Since I read this right after Little Fires Everywhere, I immediately sensed that this book was earlier and that Ng's style was not as matured.
+There were a couple plot points that did not make as much sense and some weird stylistic things  (maybe complexity felt a bit strained?)
+However in general I enjoyed the story a lot.
+So many feelings.
+So many secrets."
 ---
 Very lovely book.
 Since I read this right after Little Fires Everywhere, I immediately sensed that this book was earlier and that Ng's style was not as matured.
 There were a couple plot points that did not make as much sense and some weird stylistic things  (maybe complexity felt a bit strained?)
 However in general I enjoyed the story a lot.
 So many feelings.
 So many secrets.